The Social History of Wine's Health Benefits

 Attitudes to alcohol in the Medieval and Renaissance periods

-During the Medieval and Renaissance period, wine and alcohol is mostly used for it’s medicinal properties.
+During the Medieval and Renaissance period, people celebrate wine and alcohol for it’s medicinal properties.
 They see wine as an important contribution to health.

 In the 1600’s, Samuel Pepys (pronounced peeps) writes of using caudle as an effective treatment against sea sickness.
 Caudle is a hot drink made with a mixture of gruel with wine or ale.

 The time of the revolutions: Industrial, French, and American